ReproNim/SumarizeFmriprep/README.md

-# SumarizeNibabies
+# SumarizeFmriprep
- A script to generate a session summary from a nibabies (fmriprep-babies) analysis
+ A script to generate a session summary from a fmriprep (or fmriprep-babies) analysis

-## Canonical form of a *nibabies* output
+## Canonical form of a *fmriprep* output

 Documentation for nibabies output can be found [here](https://fmriprep.org/en/latest/outputs.html)